Back to prior page Go to next page

 (Courtesy of Les Adams)

 Whip Wilson (right) starred in 22 sagebrushers for Monogram circa 1949-1952, and his most frequent sidekick was comedian Andy Clyde.
-However, in five of his films, he was teamed with Fuzzy Knight (far left) and Bannon (center).
+However, in five of his films, he was teamed with Fuzzy Knight (far left) and Jim Bannon (center).

 (Courtesy of Minard Coons)